EDITOR’S PICK: How waterproof is your watch?James Robinson

 “How waterproof is my watch?” is a very common question that we get asked here at Time+Tide.
 And the short answer is … it’s not.
 There isn’t a watch on earth that can withstand the absolute pressure of mother nature and her deepest of ocean trenches.
-No, watches are, regardless of marketing bollocks, water resistant, to varying degrees.
+No, watches are, regardless of marketing bollocks, water resistant at best.

 And, rather importantly, the water resistant rating that’s printed or engraved in metres or feet on the dial or case back of a watch, isn’t literal — not by a long shot.